seibelj/iCryptoNode/README.md

 Add to the bottom of the file:
 `static domain_name_servers=209.222.18.222 209.222.18.218`

-Reboot machine:
+Reboot machine and SSH back in:
 `sudo reboot`

+Sometimes you need to do a hard shutoff with a powercycle, if the reboot fails.

-After reboot, you can verify PIA DNS servers are used:
+After reboot, you can verify PIA DNS servers are used (it should look similar to this):
 ```
 $ nslookup google.com
 Server:     209.222.18.222